codam-coding-college/MLX42/README.md

 ## Differences to MiniLibX

 #### Cross-Platform
 The main idea of MLX42 is to be a cross-platform graphics interface.
-In 42 everything runs (currently) on MacOS, but it's very useful to be able to work remotely on different machines.
+In 42 everything (currently) runs on MacOS, but it's very useful to be able to work remotely on different machines.
 With MiniLibX this is not possible.

 #### Documented
 Almost all functions and types are fully documented giving you a clue as to how to approach and use the library.
-No more guessing and searching how something functions or is supposed to work.
+No more guessing and searching how something works or is supposed to work.

 #### Custom XPM (XPM42) format
 A custom simple to use XPM-like format which has some minor differences to the XPM3 format.